Marina District, San Francisco

 The Marina District is a neighborhood located in San Francisco, California.
 The neighborhood sits on the site of the 1915 Panama–Pacific International Exposition, staged after the 1906 San Francisco earthquake to celebrate the reemergence of the city.
 Aside from the Palace of Fine Arts, all other buildings were demolished to make the current neighborhood.
-The Marina currently has the highest non-Hispanic white resident percentage of any recognized neighborhood in San Francisco.

 Location

 The area is bounded to the east by Van Ness Avenue and Fort Mason; on the west by Lyon Street and the Presidio National Park; on the south by Cow Hollow and Lombard St, which bisects the southern edge of the Marina District.
 The northern half of the Marina is a shoreline of the San Francisco Bay, and features the Marina Green, a park adjacent to the municipal boat marina from which the neighborhood takes its name.

 Much of the Marina is built on former landfill, and is susceptible to soil liquefaction during strong earthquakes.
 This phenomenon caused extensive damage to the entire neighborhood during the 1989 Loma Prieta earthquake.